Best PhDs in Petroleum Engineering Degrees

 Chemical and Natural Gas Engineering often gets lumped together with a Doctor of Philosophy in Petroleum Engineering.
 Chemical engineers work more generally with synthetic material substances, finding new ways to use them efficiently and safely.
 Natural gas engineers function similarly to petroleum engineers but focus more on using natural gas in everyday industrial functions.
 While most Ph.D. programs in Petroleum Engineering will only focus on that field, sometimes the degree will feature another discipline in its title.
 This is not a bad thing, but it does mean that you will likely take more electives.

-READ: Best Online MBA Programs in Texas
+READ: Best Online Doctorates in Pharmacy Degrees

 Some schools may allow students to specialize in a particular area within Petroleum Engineering.
 The most common specializations are Drilling, Reservoir, and Production Engineering.
 To declare a specialization or emphasis, one must take additional courses or pursue specific research.